Auckland Wine Region

-Auckland wine region is a large and diverse region, with around 100 vineyards and wineries.
-Auckland’s soils are mainly shallow clays over hard silty-clay sub soils or sandy loams.
+Auckland is a large and diverse wine region, with around 100 vineyards and wineries.
+Auckland's soils are mainly shallow clays over hard silty-clay sub soils or sandy loams.
 Vineyards are mostly planted in pockets of flat land on the drier east coast or in the shelter of Waitakere ranges.

 Auckland’s most northern wineries are located on the east coast around the towns of Warkworth and Matakana, roughly one hour’s drive north of Auckland.
 The region has earned an enviable reputation for producing Cabernet Sauvignon and has since experienced a very rapid growth in both red and white wine production.